DotaPie/Cat-Monitoring/README.md

 2) Open ./src/config.json and edit as you want (cams, ftp server, ...)
 3) sudo bash ./install.sh

+Note: for Raspberry PI choose requirements-rpi.txt during running install script (you will be prompted)

 Verify with:
 1) sudo systemctl status cat-monitoring
 2) sudo journalctl -u cat-monitoring.service -n 100 -f -g '' # for CAM1 log only for example, insert "\\[CAM1\\]" into ''

-Note: for Raspberry PI choose requirements-rpi.txt during running install script (you will be prompted)

 TODO ASAP:
-- Timestamp to videos + text that will say (PRE-MOTION, MOTION or POST-MOTION)
 - Finish readme

 TODO later: